Modern Slavery Statement

 We deliver organic growth through investing in our priority brands and channels, in related innovation, and through selective geographic expansion to increase the reach of our brands.
 Periodically, we may look to enhance our organic growth through selective, complementary acquisitions.

 Headquartered in the UK, the Group employs around 285 people based in locations across Europe, North America, and the Asia Pacific region.
-Our model is to outsource our manufacturing and logistics.
+Our model is to outsource our manufacturing and distribution.

-Alliance Pharma PLC is the ultimate parent company of the group, with our shares admitted to trading on the AIM Market of the London Stock Exchange.
-Alliance has operating affiliates incorporated in the UK, mainland Europe, Hong Kong, China, Singapore, Thailand, Philippines, India and the USA.
+Alliance Pharma PLC is the ultimate parent company of the group, with our shares admitted to trading on the Alternative Investment Market of the London Stock Exchange.
+Alliance has operating affiliates incorporated in the UK, mainland Europe, Hong Kong, China, Singapore, Thailand, Philippines and the USA.

 OUR SUPPLY CHAINS